 Amazon has particular rules about selling sets vs. individual items.

-First, know that these two distinct sales types.
-That means they require two different ASINs.
-You can't use the same identifier for a set vs. an individual item, even if they are the same thing.
+First, know that these two distinct sales types require two different ASINs.
+You cannot use the same identifier for a set vs. an individual item, even if they are the same thing.

-It would be best if you also were sure that your sets are clearly labeled.
-You can't tape a bunch of small boxes together.
+It would be best to be sure that your sets are clearly labeled.
+For example, you cannot tape a bunch of small boxes together.
 Instead, it would help if you had a sticker or some other indicator making it blatant that you are selling a set.

 Choose Quality Bubble Wrap